 During the holiday seasons of 2006, 2007, and 2008, CAMRC members designed and built a large (18x24 feet), O-gauge modular layout for display and operation during Festival of Light events in west Conway.
 When the Festival ended, this layout was stored for several years.
 In late 2012 it was brought out of storage, redesigned, and refurbished for future showings at TOH events in Conway.
 This modular layout can be set up in various configurations.

-The first showing of this "new and improved" layout will be on Saturday, June 15, 2013, which is the day before Father's Day.
+The first showing of this "new and improved" layout was on Saturday, June 15, 2013, which is the day before Father's Day.
 Dads and Grandads will be invited to bring their vintage Lionel (or compatible) trains to this event and run them.
 This layout is now equipped with a transfomer-based (Conventional Mode) control system AND Lionel's wireless technology (TMCC Mode).
 Visitors are encouraged to take command of the trains and operate the action accessories.

 Other Train Layouts in Action at TOH Events

 Club members display temporary layouts set up for enjoyment by visitors, and several offer "hands-on" fun for kids: small wooden "kid powered" trains on a floor layout by Bill Smith, N-scale layout by Tom Dettmann, Marx O-27 layout by Jack Adams, Lionel O-gauge layout by Craig & Wendy Gerard, G-gauge layout by Don Myers, and a Multi-gauge layout by Melvin Hightower.

 CAMRC Involvement in the Community